A Quick Guide to the Different Types of Outliers

 - Detecting collective anomalies involves understanding the relationships between different time series, and accounting for them when detecting and investigating anomalies.
 Anodot developed several algorithms for learning those relationships from the time series behavior, and delivers collective anomalies by combining anomalies at the single time series level to the multivariate level.

 Outliers are often visible symptoms of underlying problems that you need to fix fast.
 Those symptoms are only as visible, however, as your outliers detection system makes them to be.
-Whether it’s money laundering, a pricing glitch or testing data let loose, Anodot’s AI-powered solution can find the needle that makes the difference in the haystack of millions of metrics.
+Whether it’s money laundering, a pricing glitch or testing data let loose, machine learning-based anomaly detection can find the needle in a haystack of millions of metrics.